rackerlabs/docs-cloud-servers/api-docs/api-reference/methods/post-get-console-servers-server-id-action.rst

    java -jar VncViewer.jar URL {returnedURL}

+To use the URL returned from this operation with the HTML novnc option, open a browser and copy the URL to the address bar of the browser.

-This table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation:

 +-------------------------+-------------------------+-------------------------+
 |Response Code            |Name                     |Description              |